asterics/AsTeRICS/Documentation/docs/get-started/Overview.md

 A solution can be categorized by the AsTeRICS technology used.
 It can be a [model](#model), a [grid](#grid) or an [AT solution](#at-solution).

-## Terms

-The most important terms are described below.

 ### Model

 A model represents a simple Assistive Technology (AT).
 It is used to define **what** should be done (e.g. mouse control, switching light on/off) and **how** this can be done (e.g. button-press, head movement,...).
 A model uses [plugins](#plugin) to support input devices (e.g. webcam, switch,...) and required actions.